Which reagent is required to convert an alkene to a vicinal diol ... | Study Prep in Pearson+

 Understand that converting an alkene to a vicinal diol via syn addition means adding two hydroxyl (–OH) groups to adjacent carbons on the same side (face) of the double bond.

-Recall that bromine (Br\_2) in CCl\_4 adds across alkenes via anti addition, resulting in vicinal dibromides, not diols, so it is not the correct reagent for syn dihydroxylation.
+Recall that different reagents add hydroxyl groups to alkenes in different ways: some add via anti addition, others via syn addition.

-Recognize that hydrogenation with H\_2 and Pd/C reduces alkenes to alkanes by adding hydrogens, not hydroxyl groups, so this reagent does not produce vicinal diols.
+Identify that bromine (Br\_2) in CCl\_4 adds across the double bond via anti addition, resulting in a vicinal dibromide, not a diol.

-Know that osmium tetroxide (OsO\_4) followed by a reducing agent such as sodium bisulfite (NaHSO\_3) performs syn dihydroxylation, adding two hydroxyl groups to the same face of the alkene, producing a vicinal diol.
+Recognize that osmium tetroxide (OsO\_4) followed by a reducing agent like sodium bisulfite (NaHSO\_3) performs syn dihydroxylation, adding two –OH groups on the same side of the alkene to form a vicinal diol.

-Be aware that hot, concentrated potassium permanganate (KMnO\_4) oxidizes alkenes but typically cleaves the double bond, leading to oxidative cleavage rather than syn dihydroxylation, so it is not suitable for this transformation.
+Note that potassium permanganate (KMnO\_4) in acidic conditions typically leads to oxidative cleavage rather than syn dihydroxylation, so it is not the correct reagent for this transformation.

 Watch next